Looking for the best day trips from Paris?

 Alternatively, visit Château de Cheverny.
 This castle will enchant you with its elegant décor.
 17th-century furniture and Old Master paintings prove the sophisticated taste of its owners.
 The countless rooms of the chateau reflect a highly refined style, particularly the King’s Chamber, the Dining Room, and the Arms Room.

-- Full-day Loire Valley Castles tour from Paris: Chenonceau, Chambord, and Cheverny: Take a day trip from Paris to visit some of the most famous castles of the Loire Valley: Chambord, Cheverny, and Chenonceau.
+📍 Full-day Loire Valley Castles tour from Paris: Chambord, Blois, and Chenonceau: Take a day trip from Paris to visit some of the most famous castles of the Loire Valley.
 Bask in the glamour of the French royalties as you learn the history of the fairy-tale-like castles.
+The last stop includes wine tasting as well!

 300 years ago, Dom Perignon pioneered the production methods, which made champagne the world-renowned drink it is today.
 Spend your time on a day trip to the Benedictine Abbey in Hautvillers and explore the famous winemaker’s workshop.